Teaching Dharma in a Dramatically Changing World

 PLEASE NOTE:

 This retreat is for mindfulness and Dharma teachers.
 Supported financially by the BESS Family Foundation and in partnership with IMCW and One Earth Sangha, we are offering a space of collective inquiry, practice, and renewal for those who wish to integrate ecological truth into their teaching and leadership.
 Qualified teachers need only pay the $100 deposit to attend.
-Invitations to register will be sent to approved applicants by January 15, 2026.
+Application deadline is February 1, and those who are accepted will be notified and invited to register by February 15.

 Apply Here